asgardphp/docs/quickstart.md

 If you now open Controllers/NewsController.php, you can see how the requests are handled and notice how the annotated routes work.
 But for now let's only focus on the views and open html/news/index.php

-The default view is pretty simple and a bit boring.. but we can improve it:
+The default view is pretty simple and a bit boring.. but we can improve it and replace it with:

 	<?php foreach($list as $news): ?>
 	<h2><?=$news?></h2>